 These scenarios are judged to be reasonable situations that test the robustness of the business.
-With the exception of recapture, SLOC UK was able to meet the necessary solvency requirements with the impact of the scenarios being absorbed by reducing future dividends.
-The reinsurance arrangements are material and recapture without compensation would require management actions to cover the SCR.
-These management actions are covered in Section C.3.
-Credit Risk.
+SLOC UK was able to meet the necessary solvency requirements with the impact of the scenarios being absorbed by reducing future dividends.
+The forced recapture of the reinsurance arrangements with SLACC has been assessed, and recapture without compensation would require management actions to cover the SCR.
+These management actions are defined in a recapture plan that is updated annually.